When you are deciding when to start receiving retirement benefits, one important factor to take into consideration is how long you might live.

 According to data we compiled:

-- A man reaching age 65 today can expect to live, on average, until age 84.3.
+- A man turning age 65 on April 1, 2019 can expect to live, on average, until age 84.0.

-- A woman turning age 65 today can expect to live, on average, until age 86.6.
+- A woman turning age 65 on April 1, 2019 can expect to live, on average, until age 86.5.

 Want to know your life expectancy?
 You can use our simple Life Expectancy Calculator to get a rough estimate of how long you (or your spouse) may live.
 Knowing this information can help you make a more informed choice regarding when to collect Social Security retirement benefits.

-- the Quick Calculator to get a rough estimate of your benefits in today's dollars or future dollars;
+- use the Quick Calculator to get a rough estimate of your benefits in today's dollars or future dollars;

-- When to Start Receiving Retirement Benefits to learn more about the factors you should consider when making a decision about when to start collecting benefits.
+- read When to Start Receiving Retirement Benefits to learn more about the factors you should consider when making a decision about when to start collecting benefits.